AjaySingh136/LEARN-apache-flink-java/README.md

 | Upload via REST | `curl -F "jarfile=@path/to.jar" http://localhost:8081/jars/upload` |
 | Run uploaded jar | `curl -X POST http://localhost:8081/jars/<id>/run` |

+Why this cheat sheet:
+- These are your most-used commands in daily learning and troubleshooting.

 ---

-## FAQ
+## 17) FAQ (Short, practical answers)

-Q: Can I keep multiple versions of the same project jar?
+- Can I keep multiple versions of the same project jar?
-A: Yes.
-Rename them before copying (e.g. `cp target/flink-wordcount-assembly.jar ../jars/flink-wordcount-v2.jar`).
+  Yes.
+Rename them on copy, e.g. `flink-wordcount-v2.jar`, and choose in the Web UI.

-Q: Why not include Flink libraries inside my jar?
+- Why not include Flink libraries inside my jar?
-A: They are provided by the cluster image; bundling them increases size and risks version conflicts.
+  The container already provides them.
+Bundling risks version conflicts and larger jars.

-Q: Where are results written?
+- Where are results written?
-A: For `print()`, they go to TaskManager stdout logs.
-In real jobs you would sink to Kafka, files, or databases.
+  For `.print()`, to TaskManager stdout logs (`docker logs -f flink-taskmanager-1`).
+Real jobs typically write to Kafka, files, or databases.

+- Apple Silicon (M1/M2/M3) considerations?
+  The official Flink images are multi‑arch.
+If you hit oddities, ensure Docker Desktop is up-to-date, or add a platform override.
+Using the `-java17` image aligns runtime with your compiled code.

 ---

-## Need More?

-Open an issue or ask:
-- "Add Kafka example"
-- "Add Table API example"
-- "Add checkpointing & RocksDB"
-- "Convert to Application Mode"

-I’ll guide you further.

 Happy streaming!
+If you want, I can add:
+- VS Code tasks for each project,
+- A Makefile for build and submit,
+- Kafka + Flink example,
+- Table/SQL example,
+- Checkpointing and RocksDB configuration.

+Just ask which one you want next.